Harry S. Truman Scholarship

 6. If selected as a finalist, you will be asked to attend an interview.

-Access complete instructions at the official website by clicking here.
+Access complete instructions on the official website.

 If you have any other questions or if we may be of further assistance, please contact the Graduate Office.
 Good luck with your application process.